Rent-To-Own Homes: How the Process Works

 • Option fee: This is a one-time, nonrefundable fee of 1% to 5% of the home value paid upfront.

-• Termination fee: If this fee is in your contract, it could cost you another 1% to 2% of the home value.
+• Termination fee: This fee could cost you 1% to 2% of the home value if you terminate the contract.

-• Inspection and appraisal fee: These fees typically range from $250 to $600, depending on your area.
+• Inspection and appraisal fee: These fees typically range from $200 to $600, depending on where you live.

 FAQ